TalDerei/PLONK-Tutorial/README.md

 ### Compile the circuit

-`circom multiplier.circom --r1cs --wasm --sym --c`
+Naviagate to the `build` directory, and run: `circom ../../circuits/circuit.circom --sym --wasm --r1cs`

 It's important to notice that by running this command it is generating two types of files: